kr-matthews/bike-route-map/README.md

 - UI is far from perfect, and potentially unintuitive in places.
 - Data is all hard-coded into the frontend, rather than utilizing some sort of database.
 - There are 0 tests.
+- Unclear when an area has additional bike routes but they just haven't been added to this map (yet).
+- Data can easily get out-of-date.